 E.4.2.2 Audio tracks

-During playback of adaptively streamed content encoded using HE-AAC or E-AC3, terminals shall support transitions between audio Representations as follows:
+During playback of adaptively streamed content encoded using HE-AAC or E-AC3, terminals shall support transitions between audio Representations in the same Adaptation Set as follows:

 Between Representations which differ by bit-rate.
 Transitions shall be seamless unless combined with other changes which do not have that requirement.